We do mortgage pre-approvals. Want one?

 3. Hire a real estate agent to represent your offer

-Fannie Mae requires that home buyers submit offers for HomePath foreclosed properties through its HomePath website via a real estate agent.
-Home buyers may not represent themselves.
+Fannie Mae requires home buyers to submit offers for HomePath homes via a real estate agent.
+Buyers may not represent themselves.
 It’s good practice to hire a real estate agent with experience negotiating HomePath offers and who does not also represent the seller, Fannie Mae.

 4. Complete an approved mortgage education course